PenFed Pathfinder® Rewards Visa Signature® Card review

 Chase Sapphire Preferred

 While you won’t be able to avoid an annual fee, the Chase Sapphire Preferred should prove a much more flexible travel rewards card than the PenFed Pathfinder.
 Along with a solid rewards rate on dining and general travel purchases, the card is currently offering 60,000 points after spending $4,000 in the first 3 months, worth $750 when redeemed for travel through Chase Travel℠.
+Plus, get up to $300 in statement credits on Chase Travel purchases within your first year.
 You’ll enjoy a ton of variety in how you can use your points, including for statement credits, gift cards and more at a 1-cent-per-point value or for travel through the Chase Travel℠ portal at a 25% higher point value.
 You can also transfer your points to a number of travel partners and easily pair the card with other Chase rewards cards to maximize your earnings across a wide range of spending categories, not just travel.

 Capital One Venture card